X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Conclusion

+The observation \cite{Fraser:2014wja} of the seasonal variations in the Cosmic X-ray Background residual is a highly unexpected phenomenon.
+We propose an explanation which avoids the issues of the model based on solar axions proposed by \cite{Fraser:2014wja}.
+Our suggestion is that dark matter is made of AQNs which occasionally cross the Earth, and when they emerge they emit X-rays that contribute to the near-Earth X-ray background.
+The main results of the present work can be summarized as follows:

+1. Our estimations for the expected signal are presented in Fig.\ref{fig:f_gamma}.
+In the 2-6 keV energy band, it is consistent with the intensity and spectral shape observed by \cite{Fraser:2014wja};

-1. We computed the spectrum and the intensity of the AQNs where XMM-\textit{Newton} is operational, i.e. $r\gtrsim 8R_{\oplus}$.
+2. We computed the spectrum and the intensity of the AQNs emission where XMM-\textit{Newton} is operational, i.e. $r\gtrsim 8R_{\oplus}$.
 The corresponding results are presented in Fig. \ref{fig:counts} and shown by the solid lines;

-2. The obtained results are perfectly consistent with the \cite{Fraser:2014wja} observations, which are also shown in Fig. \ref{fig:counts} with the four dashed lines (for the four seasons).
-The important point is that the shape of the spectrum is not sensitive to any details of the model, and represents very solid and robust predictions of the entire AQN framework;
+3. The obtained results are consistent with the energy spectrum observed by \cite{Fraser:2014wja}, which are also shown in Fig. \ref{fig:counts} with the four dashed lines (for the four seasons).
+The important point is that the shape of the spectrum is not sensitive to any details of the model, and represents very solid and robust predictions of the entire AQN framework.
+We did not attempt to reproduce the seasonal variation shown on Fig.~\ref{fig:XMMFig14a}) which requires the precise position and orientation of the telescope and is left for future work.
+This was explained in subsection \ref{subsec2:seasonal_variation};

-3. This spectrum extends to much higher energies, up to 100 keV.
+4. This spectrum extends to much higher energies, up to 100 keV.
 This should be considered as a very robust prediction of the AQN framework.
-It can be tested in future experiments by any instrument sensitive to energies above 6 keV, representing the XMM-\textit{Newton} cutoff energy.
+It can be tested in future experiments by any instrument sensitive to energies above 6 keV, representing the XMM-\textit{Newton} cutoff energy\footnote{cutoff energy for EPIC pn is $\sim 15$ keV.
+However, the authors of \cite{Fraser:2014wja} do not provide any details for seasonal variations for higher energies above 6 keV.}.

-4. We also computed the parameter, $r$, which represents the maximal range of seasonal variations.
-We found that $r\approx$ 20-25$\%$, from Eq. (\ref{eq:ratio_SW_kappa1}), and that it is not sensitive to the parameters $T_0$, $\kappa$, and $\gamma$ of the model.
-This is also a generic and robust prediction of the AQN framework;
+5. We also computed the parameter, $r$, which represents the maximal range of seasonal variations.
+We found that $r\approx$ 20-25$\%$, from Eq. (\ref{eq:ratio_SW_kappa1}).
+This result is not very sensitive to our parameters within our simplified treatment of the problem as discussed in the text.

-5. The parameter $r$ describing the seasonal variation remains large for much higher energies, up to 100 keV, as mentioned in item 2.
+6. The parameter $r$ describing the seasonal variation remains large for much higher energies, up to 100 keV, as mentioned in item 2.
 This prediction can be tested in future experiments by any instrument sensitive to energies well above 6 keV.